 That’s how my brain worked until I realized that my kids were the ones who had to deal with my issues.

-My back could never be faced to the entrance of a restaurant and all the crazy sounds of people at the mall gave me more anxiety.
+My back could never be faced at the entrance of a restaurant, and all the crazy sounds of people at the mall gave me more anxiety.

 The start of me breaking away from those kinds of environments started with me identifying I had a problem.

-That alone has helped big time and was the start of my journey to coping with anxiety a lot better.
+That alone has helped big time and was the start of my journey to better coping with anxiety.

 2. Understand the Sources

 After identifying that I had these problems, I could then figure out where they were coming from.